The Economic Collapse and Cryptocurrencies

 by Lisa Phillips

-Many people have been following the X22 Report Financial Collapse Analysis podcasts on a daily
+Many people have been following various reports about another financial collapse on a daily

 basis.
 If you’re like me, you’re extremely worried about what US central bankers/US government will

 do before, during, and after the upcoming economic crash.
 One thing is certain, the indicators show

 this crash will be far worse than the meltdown of 2007/2008.